sjjianshen/AI-Workshop/README.md

     docker run -it --rm -p 8888:8888 -v $(pwd)/exercise:/notebooks/ jianshen/tensorflow
     ```

+Then open your browser and type url http://{your docker machine ip}:8888/?token={the token output in the console}

+For exercise1, please finish the exercise in ex1_notebook.ipynb, finish the functions that contains todo

 ### Python and numpy
 If you are not familar with python numpy, please refer to this tutorial https://docs.scipy.org/doc/numpy-dev/user/quickstart.html or http://cs231n.github.io/python-numpy-tutorial/